Why You Compare Yourself to Other People (And How To Stop)

 There are dozens or maybe even hundreds of people around you, depending on how you spend your days, and you could compare yourself to any one of them.
 Why do you think you choose the comparisons you do?
 To reinforce what you already believe, of course!
 And, well, to reduce the unsettling feeling that comes when our perceptions get challenged by new information...

 And the way you see yourself shapes how you make sense of and act in the world around you.
-If you feel confident about your ability to do your job, for example, you’ll show up with confidence and masterfully take on questions and tasks.
+If you feel confident about your ability to do your job, for example, you’ll show up with more confidence and trust in your ability to navigate challenges and responsibilities.
 If you don’t feel confident about your ability to do your job, you’ll shy away from responsibilities and risks and feel incredibly stressed at work.

 When people ask me “how do I stop comparing myself to other people?”, I often say “that’s a great question, but how about we ask a different one?”
 Since your comparisons of yourself to other people exist to affirm the view you already have about yourself, why don’t we start there, at the source, with your self-view?
-Why don’t we ask “how do I think better things about myself so that when my mind goes looking for information in the environment to support what I already think, it makes me feel better rather than worse?”
-Because if you think that you’re pretty rad or pretty smart, your mind will be searching for and finding different comparisons in the environment altogether… the kind that will affirm those positive self-views.
+Why don’t we ask: “How do I develop a more accepting and compassionate relationship with myself so that when my mind looks outward, it’s not constantly searching for evidence of my inadequacy?”